Sandy‘s Story

 I tried lots of different medications and they gave me some relief.
 I was on a low dose of oxygen for 2–3 years, just to help with exercise.
 It was around age 67–68 when I started having serious issues.
 One day I went to put fresh sheets on the bed and I simply couldn’t do it.
 I know the correct way to move and how to get rid of the CO2 but still, I just couldn’t do it.
 Eventually, I had to be sitting down just to chop celery.
 If my grandkids had the slightest symptom, my sons knew not to bring them over.
 They didn’t want to risk me catching anything.
 My husband Steve was a great help and my sister-in-law lives with us, so between the two of them, they were taking care of me and everything else.

 I was hospitalized five times, twice by ambulance.
 Each time was a 2–5 day stay.
 In November 2020, I had a major flareup.
 I’ll never forget it.
 I tried to walk and almost passed out.
 It was very scary.
 This was a turning point.
 I needed oxygen 24/7 and had to use a walker to get around.
 Even with the walker and O2, I would need to stop and catch my breath.
 I began sleeping most of the day.
-I used to love doing yardwork, planting flowers and digging in the dirt.
+I used to love doing yardwork, planting flowers, and digging in the dirt.
 I loved making things.
 My passion was knitting and crocheting, but as my disease worsened and I became homebound, I lost interest in all my hobbies.

 It felt like there was nothing more they could do for me.
 Treatments only worked temporarily.
 The bottom line is emphysema is a terminal disease.
 One of my home nurses suggested I look into hospice.
 I resigned myself to the fact that “it is what it is” and that left me feeling very sad and depressed.
 I decided I would sign up for hospice and they were going to send out one of the nurses the following week for me to sign paperwork.